bjartemisund/policy/privacy-policy.md

 > [Cookie Policy](https://appear.in/information/tos/cookie-policy).

-* **Customer Support Information.** We may process information that you send to us, should you chose to submit a ticket to our support email.
+* **Customer Support Information.** We may process information that you send to us, should you choose to submit a ticket to our support email.
 If you contact us, we may use your Account, Room, Transaction or Usage Information to respond.
-> Collecting this information it is required for performing the
+> Processing this information it is required for performing the
 > contract we entered into with you, at your request (our Terms of
 > Service), as well as our legitimate interest of handling your
 > requests cf. GDPR art.
-6 (1) f.
+6 (1) item f.

 * **Product & Marketing communication.** We may process information that you provide to us for the purpose of subscribing to our email